-- Non-secure state: virtual addresses can only map to Non-secure physical addresses. - Secure state: virtual addresses can map to Secure or Non-secure physical addresses. - Realm state: virtual addresses can map to Realm or Non-secure physical addresses - Root state: virtual address can map to any physical address space.
+- Non-secure state: virtual addresses can only map to Non-secure physical addresses. - Secure state: virtual addresses can map to Secure or Non-secure physical addresses. - Realm state: virtual addresses can map to Realm or Non-secure physical addresses. - Root state: virtual address can map to any physical address space.

-When in a Security state with visibility of multiple physical address spaces, the translation table entries control which output physical address space is used.
+When the PE is in a Security state that can access multiple physical address spaces, the translation table entries control which output physical address space is used.
 The following diagram shows the mapping of multiple physical address spaces: